alpacanonymous/project1/README.md

 This analysis leads to three recommendations for Microsoft's new movie studio.
 * The consistent trend of movies in the last decade have geared towards sci-fi, action, and adventure, or a combination of the three.
 Therefore, we recommend Microsoft focus on making movies like this because of the correlation between these three genres and profits.
+* Any action/scifi/adventures movies made should be based upon Microsoft properties (Halo, Minecraft, etc).
+The highest grossing films are all established properties with large fanbases, and it is our recommendation that Microsoft follow suit with their own.
+This will ensure Microsoft isn't burdened with license and copyright fees for action content production.
+* Drama and Comedy content are two other genres that should be considered.
+These genres dominate movie creation and also yield high profits.
+Animated comedy films typically have lower budgets, and the recent increase in cultural popularity of animated content encourages increased content creation.
+Drama films are consistently popular and have crossover appeal between genres (romance, adventure, scifi, etc) as well.
+Drama films can be based upon established properties or original creations.

 ## Summary